emi-arcioni/zypsy-frontend-exercise/README.md

 ```bash
 $ npm start
 ```

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

 #### Run tests

 ```bash
 $ npm test
 ```

+### Important
+In order for the frontend to work properly, the backend app must be running at http://localhost:9000 (or at the URL specified by the `REACT_APP_BACKEND_URL` variable in your .env.local file).